PhilipAB/vsc-mock-backend/README.md

 ### Commit 46 - C46

 Dates are already displayed in UTC format.
 Therefore, removed toISOString on visible_from/visible_till date for course assignment relation creation or update.

+### Commit 47 - C47

+Renamed by mistake named class CourseUserRelation (in CourseAssignmentRelation.tsx) to CourseAssignmentRelation.

 ## Known Issues